ryanwoodie/XCSoar-LK8000-LXSim-hotkeys/README.md

 # XCSoar-LK8000-LXSim-hotkeys

+NOTE: Script needs modification for non-QWERTY keyboards to work with LXSim (see issues tab).

 Map joystick controls/buttons, or keys, to control XCSoar, LK8000, or LXSim.
 Great for VR.

 This script controls XCSoar/LK8000/LXSim without losing focus (except to toggle mouse control) on your active app (ie. Condor).